SeisSol/SeisSol/spack_support/README.md

 3. Some compilers, especially new ones, are not always able to successfully install all SeisSol software stack.
 The solution is to look at the building log-file of Spack.
 If you suspect a compiler issue then try to use a previous version of your compiler and try again.

+4. ImpalaJIT has a limitted support w.r.t GNU compilers.
+It compiles with gcc v.
+5.5.0 or lower.